5 Oldest Cat Breeds in the World

 The Norwegian forest cat, also known as wegie, is a sweet cat that makes a good pet and is well-known for its large size and quiet, sensitive humor.

-This is one of nature’s oldest cat breeds that is devoted and very easy-going.
+This is one of nature’s oldest cat breeds and is devoted and easy-going.
 It makes a great family pet if you can give it much attention, carefully groom it, and provide a safe surface to climb on.

 This breed gets along with children and other animals easily, even though they like to spend time with their favorite person.